Askari64/Universal-Media-Downloader-Release/README.md

 ## System Requirements & Installation

 - **Operating System:** Windows 10 / 11
 - **Installation:** This is a standalone application.
 No installation is required.
-Simply run the `gui_downloader.exe` file.
+Simply run the `Universal.Media.Downloaderexe` file.
 - **Dependencies:** The application comes bundled with FFmpeg to handle all video/audio merging and conversion automatically.
 No separate installations are needed.

 ---